Select Your Classes

 - Add yourself to the waitlist if available for that course.
 See more information about how waitlisting works.
 If you are on a waitlist, be sure to check your ASU email daily so you don't miss an opportunity to add the class.
 You should also have some reserve classes in place in case you do not get into the class.

-- For General Education courses, if you have not started a theme in a particular Perspective, you may want to change themes.
+- For General Education courses, if you have not started a particular Integrative Learning Experience theme, you may want to change your theme.
 As long as a particular theme is not required for your major, and you don't have to have it to fulfill one of the Designations, this will probably be fine.
 Just keep the designations in mind!

 - Speak with the Instructor or Department Chair during the first week of classes (Drop/Add) and see if you can get a permit for the class.
 Once the permit is in the system, you will still need to register for the class (be sure you know the specific section and CRN number when you ask for the permit).